scorpido74/azure-docs.nl-nl/articles/cognitive-services/LUIS/luis-how-to-start-new-app.md

 ## <a name="next-steps"></a>Volgende stappen

-Uw eerste taak in de app bestaat uit het [intents toevoegen](luis-how-to-add-intents.md).
+Uw eerste taak in de app is om [intenties toe te voegen](luis-how-to-add-intents.md).